Preventing Plagiarism

 In practical assessments, especially on short courses, assess each student in isolation where possible.
 This is especially relevant if students have been preparing or practising in groups or observing the teacher.
 Set assessment tasks that are not exactly the same as those demonstrated by the teacher.
 If students simply need to repeat the assessor’s methods they can superficially adjust their performance to suit.
 (This is more like mimicry than cheating, but it does mean that students can perform in ways that are not entirely authentic.)

 Make the most of evidence from formative assessments.
 Some of these should be completed under supervised conditions so teachers have samples of each student’s work they know is authentic.
-Markers can compare work in summative assessments with evidence from formative assessments.

 • Keep a file of student work from formative assessments and/or the teacher’s notes/marks.
 Relatively informal formative assessments can be properly conducted and results documented.
 Any evidence, even informally collected, can be helpful if there are later suspicions of cheating.